 Travel and Re-entry

-- a valid Form I-20, signed once an academic year by your advisors in the OIA.
+- a valid Form I-20, signed once an academic year by your advisors in the ISSO.
 If you are traveling to Canada the signature should not be more than 6 months old.

-- a valid F-1 visa stamp in the passport updated proof of funding as listed on the I-20
+- a valid F-1 visa stamp in the passport and an updated proof of funding as listed on the I-20

 - proof of registration (unofficial transcript can be obtained on Web For Students)